department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/convoguide-veteran.md

 ## Main Questions 30 -40 minutes

-· For your primary VA needs, what steps do you take to reach a VA offical and/or call center?
+· When did you last encounter a problem on VA.gov, what steps do you take to contact the VA call center about your issue?

+· Can you describe in a few sentences describe the issue?
+Were you in mobile or on a desktop?
+  Can you recreate the issue that you had on VA.gov?

+· Which kind of communication do you rely on the most (phone, email, SMS, assistance with aide, or other)?

+· As of this interview, what is the current status of your this issue being handled by the T1 Call Center (In-progress, Rerouted or Resolved?)

 · What have been blockers/ difficulties in getting services through your VA call center?

-· Which kind of communication do you rely on the most (phone, email, SMS, assistance with aide, or other)?

 · When recieving a resolution for your case, did you feel that you had the answer/resources for your inquiry?
 Yes, No?
 Please explain

 · Please describe your overall experience when communicating with a VA call center in the beginning of your inquiry?

 · Did you understand the timeframe in which you recieved an overall resolution to your inquiry?

-For Tier 1 Call Center Teams · How many calls do you go through in the following time periods (day, week, mo
-### Things to watch for:

-- TBD

 ## Post-Task Interview - 15 minutes